Fayvara21/The-Circle-Of-Life/README.md

 # The-Circle-Of-Life

-Wherever we look at, whatever we imagine, everything revolves around a geometrical shape. they built our world by making the wilderness a place of comfort and security, they allowed us to achieve the unthinkabe; we went to space, we cloned humans, we even made information travel faster than the speed of sound. every shape made a difference in that quest to the impossible, but what if i told you the world mankind built is lacking in something that used to be fundamental in our universe, something that dictates our very futur, something that was the basis of every invention imaginable.
+Wherever we look, whatever we imagine, everything revolves around a geometrical shape. they built our world by making the wilderness a place of comfort and security, they allowed us to achieve the unthinkable; we went to space, we cloned humans, and we even made information travel faster than the speed of sound. every shape made a difference in that quest for the impossible, but what if i told you the world mankind built is lacking in something that used to be fundamental in our universe, something that dictates our very future, something that was the basis of every invention imaginable.

 The Circle.
 Between the planet, we live in and a simple bubble of soap, it's the most energy-efficient shape that space can create.